iisamika/luhn_modulo_assignment/README.md

 The first problem I faced was the algorithm I was supposed to implement into the code.
 Before this assignment I had never heard of
-Luhns modulo 10, so I needed help from google and someone had infact made a tutorial on how to implement luhns modulo 10 on JavaScript which I desided to use because figuring out how to implement the algorithm on my own would have taken too long.
+Luhns modulo 10, so I needed help from google and someone had infact made a tutorial on how to implement luhns modulo 10 on JavaScript which I decided to use because figuring out how to implement the algorithm on my own would have taken too long.

 The second problem I faced was the class that was supposed to transform the short code format (looks like this: 123456-785) into the machine readable format (looks like this: 12345600000785).
 I solved this problem by removing the "-" character and then